fortran95/over.the.peak.socksv5/README.md

 Over the Peak
 =============

-A useful but may not so user-friendly http proxy providing:
+This intends to implementing another Socksv5 proxy, with planning features like:
 * content filtering, basing on multiple rules.
-    * proxy chaining(with this the same proxy).
+* encrypted forwarding, including hidding the traffic under protocols like HTTP, HTTPS or even XMPP.

+A friendly webUI should be implemented.